section-engineering-education/engineering-education/content/articles/sharing-data-between-docker-containers/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /engineering-education/sharing-data-between-docker-containers/
+url: /sharing-data-between-docker-containers/
-title: How to Share Data between Docker Containers
+title: How to Share Data Between Docker Containers
 description: This article will guide you on how to share data between different Docker containers.
 Docker volumes can help you persist and manage data.
 author: oruko-pius
-date: 2021-06-12T00:00:00-13:00
+date: 2021-06-07T00:00:00-17:00
-topics: []
+topics: [Containers]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/sharing-data-between-docker-containers/hero.jpg
     alt: Sharing Data between Docker Containers
 ---
 A container is a way of making a program run independently when moved from one environment to another.
 Containerization, on the other hand, is the process of packaging containers to make it easier to scale them out and enhance their portability.
 <!--more-->
 A Docker container enables you to develop and run your applications from your environment quickly.
-You can learn more about Docker from [here](https://docs.docker.com/get-started/overview/).
+You can learn more about Docker from [here](/engineering-education/topic/containers/).

 ### Prerequisites
 To get started, we have to install Docker on our system.
-Check out this amazing [article](https://www.section.io/engineering-education/getting-started-with-docker/) on getting started with Docker.
+Check out this amazing [article](/engineering-education/getting-started-with-docker/) on Getting Started with Docker.

 If you're not using Ubuntu be sure to review the official [documentation](https://docs.docker.com/engine/install/) on how to install Docker on your Operating System environment.

 > Note that we will be using `Ubuntu 20.04` in this tutorial.

-### Creating an Independent Volume
+### Creating an independent volume
 Docker volumes are system files that are attached to containers and help to persist data.
 Docker volumes are also vital when one wants to share data across different containers.

 Let's get started.

 We'll use the `docker volume create` command to create a volume without associating it to any container.